- How the countries are reviewed

 As long as a pensioner qualifies for a special expat pension tax regime for non-habitual residents, and the pension is an occupational pension, paid from a foreign source, the pension is not taxed in Portugal.
 If you apply for non-habitual regime after March 31, 2020, your pension income will be taxed at a flat rate of 10 percent.

 When you retire to Portugal and become a non-habitual resident there, your pension will be taxable in Portugal according to the double taxation agreement (DTA) between the UK and Portugal.
-However, under Portugal’s non-habitual regime (NHR), for the first 10 years, Portugal won’t tax your pension.
-In short, you will have 10 years of tax-free living.
+However, under Portugal’s non-habitual regime (NHR), for the first 10 years, Portugal will tax your pension at a flat rate of 10%.

 The result is that Portugal is growing rapidly in popularity among retirees and the semi-retired from all around the world.
 The Algarve and other regions are filling with happily retired Scandinavians, Britons and other nationals appreciating everything the country so generously offers.